yoelmatveyev/Fireworld/Multistate_cyclical_CA.md

 For example, 3S21b or T21b means that aab->b; bbc->c;cca->a, while 3S221a means that aabbc->a; bbcca->b;ccaab->c.

-Inconsistent rules with equal numbers of all states are illegal and ignored by the generator.
+Inconsistent birth rules with equal numbers of all states are illegal and ignored by the generator.

-For example, from T222a would follow that aabbcc->a and bbccaa->b, which is self-contradictory.
+For example, from T222a would follow that aabbcc->a and bbccaa->b, which is contradictory.

 Survival rules are notated the same way, except that the state A is always used as the original state of the surviving cell.